Drone regulations in Thailand (2024)

 First of all, if you are caught drone-flying without the necessary permits, you face high fines and even imprisonment.
 Thai prisons are not fun!

-For most camera drones, you need two registrations: First, from the National Broadcasting and Telecommunications Commission (NBTC), which handles the frequencies used by the drone.
-Second, by the Civil Aviation Authority of Thailand (CAAT), which registers all drone pilots.
+With most camera drones, you need two registrations: First, from the National Broadcasting and Telecommunications Commission (NBTC), which takes care of the frequencies used by the drone.
+Secondly, from the Civil Aviation Authority of Thailand (CAAT), which registers all drone pilots.

 Overview: Drone rules in Thailand